ghodss/kubernetes.github.io/docs/getting-started-guides/gce.md

 1. Install `gcloud` as necessary. `gcloud` can be installed as a part of the [Google Cloud SDK](https://cloud.google.com/sdk/).
 1. Enable the [Compute Engine Instance Group Manager API](https://developers.google.com/console/help/new/#activatingapis) in the [Google Cloud developers console](https://console.developers.google.com).
 1. Make sure that gcloud is set to use the Google Cloud Platform project you want.
 You can check the current project using `gcloud config list project` and change it via `gcloud config set project <project-id>`.
-1. Make sure you have credentials for GCloud by running ` gcloud auth login`.
+1. Make sure you have credentials for GCloud by running `gcloud auth login`.
+1. (Optional)  In order to make API calls against GCE, you must also run `gcloud auth application-default login`.
 1. Make sure you can start up a GCE VM from the command line.
 At least make sure you can do the [Create an instance](https://cloud.google.com/compute/docs/instances/#startinstancegcloud) part of the GCE Quickstart.
 1. Make sure you can ssh into the VM without interactive prompts.
 See the [Log in to the instance](https://cloud.google.com/compute/docs/instances/#sshing) part of the GCE Quickstart.